GongT/baobao/@idlebox/common/etc/common.api.md

 // @public
 export function promiseBool(p: Promise<any>): Promise<boolean>;

-// Warning: (ae-missing-release-tag) "PromisePool" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PromiseCollection" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class PromisePool {
+export class PromiseCollection {
     // (undocumented)
     create(id: string): Promise<any> & IProgressHolder<any, any>;
     // (undocumented)